Sky Direct

+Sky Direct was shut down on June 30, 2020 after an alias cease-and-desist order by the National Telecommunications Commission (NTC).
+In 2025, the ownership, management and operations of Sky Direct are now under Reliance Broadcasting Unlimited, an affiliate of telecommunications firm Converge ICT under brand license agreement with Sky Cable Corporation.

 History

+Launch and rollout

 In May 2015, Sky Cable Corporation applied with the National Telecommunications Commission (NTC) for the roll-out of its DBS service with plans of spending at least 252 million pesos for the purchase of equipment (₱122 million) and working capital (₱130 million).
 On December 23, 2015, Sky Cable was granted a provisional authority by the NTC to operate and maintain a DBS service in 251 cities and municipalities for 18 months.
 Sky Cable plans to get 49,500 subscribers in the first year of operations and increase it to 864,600 subscribers in 10 years.
 NTC approved the application of Sky Cable to offer DBS services despite opposition from 14 companies from the cable and television industry.

 In January 2016, Sky Direct began the trial period for its prepaid service in three areas through authorized dealers in Metro Manila, province of Cavite and Quezon.

 Sky Direct had a soft launching on March 18, 2016, by releasing the television commercial advertisement with endorser Kris Aquino.

 The Sky Direct prepaid subscription package includes a satellite dish antenna, set top box (Integrated Receiver-Decoder) and remote control.

 Sky Direct uses the DVB-S2 digital television broadcast standard in the Ku band to provide standard definition (SD) and high definition (HD) TV broadcasts.
 For the conditional access, it uses the Verimatrix encryption system to scramble the data and protect its content from signal piracy.

-On May 24, 2016, Luxembourg-based satellite owner SES S.A. announced a multi-year, multi-transponder capacity agreement with Sky Cable, Sky Direct's parent, to broadcast DTH television channels via the SES-9 and New Skies NSS-11 satellites at 108.2 degrees East.
+On May 24, 2016, Luxembourg-based satellite owner SES announced a multi-year, multi-transponder capacity agreement with Sky Cable, Sky Direct's parent, to broadcast DTH television channels via the SES-9 and New Skies NSS-11 satellites at 108.2 degrees East.
 SES-9 is expected to be operational middle of 2016.